top of page

 Caroline Estes

-Social Scientist
+Social Scientist | Researcher | Storyteller

 Summary:

-With over ten years of work in higher education and K-12 programs and 18 years in hospitality, I have developed a passion and expertise for creating inclusive and affirming spaces for people of all identities and backgrounds.
-I design and deliver evidence-based communication training programs that empower, educate, and activate participants in social justice, equity, diversity, inclusion, and belonging (JEDI).
+With over ten years of work in higher education and K-12 programs and 20 years in hospitality, I have developed a passion and expertise for creating inclusive and affirming spaces for people of all identities and backgrounds.
+I design and deliver evidence-based training programs that empower, educate, and activate participants in social justice, equity, diversity, inclusion, and belonging (JEDI).

-Work Experience
+Work Timeline

 2024